domwxyz/marxist-chat/README.md

 1. A command-line interface (CLI) for local usage
 2. A FastAPI web server for remote access
-3. WebSocket support for real-time chat interactions
+3. WebSocket support for real-time chat interactions with token-by-token streaming
 4. A queueing system for handling concurrent users
+5. A simple web interface for interacting with the chatbot
-5. Kubernetes deployment for scaling and high availability
+6. Kubernetes deployment for scaling and high availability

+## Features

+- **Real-time Streaming**: Token-by-token streaming via WebSockets for a responsive chat experience
+- **Concurrent User Support**: Handles multiple users with a queueing system for overflow
+- **Source Attribution**: Responses include relevant source information with titles, dates, and URLs
+- **Metrics Collection**: System metrics for monitoring application health and performance
+- **Scalable Architecture**: Designed for horizontal scaling with Kubernetes
+- **Simple Web Interface**: Built-in frontend for easy interaction

 ## Requirements